intel/confidential-cloud-native-primitives/service/quote-server/README.md

 ```

 ### Deploy as DaemonSet in Kubernetes
-please edit file `service/quote-server/deployment/quote_server-daemonset.yaml` with the container image to use and run:
+please check file `service/quote-server/deployment/quote_server-daemonset.yaml` to comfirm the container image to use and run:
 ```
 kubectl apply -f service/quote-server/deployment/quote_server-daemonset.yaml
 ```

 ## Testing
-One can play with service on host from the source code following the steps below:
+You can play with service on host by following the steps below:

 1. Start the quote service
 ```